woocommerce/qit-documentation/docs/installation-setup/cli-installation.md

 ## Next steps

 - **Authenticate with QIT:** After installing, connect the CLI to your WooCommerce Marketplace account.
 See [Authenticating](./authenticating.md) for details.
-- **Run Your First Test:** Once authenticated, try running a basic test:
+- **Run your first test:** Once authenticated, try running a basic test:
   `qit run:activation your-extension`
-- **Learn More:** Check out [Running Tests](./../using-qit/running-tests-cli.md) to discover how to integrate QIT CLI commands into your development process and CI pipelines.
+- **Learn more:** Check out [Running Tests](./../using-qit/running-tests-cli.md) to discover how to integrate QIT CLI commands into your development process and CI pipelines.